 inhabiting the vanishing point

 Tasha Fierce is an infinite being.
 They are also: a fat queer disabled nonbinary femme, a Black feminist, a writer, an artist, a gardener, an anarchist, a witch, a lover of shadow, and an intermittent ray of light currently residing in the occupied Tongva territory known as Los Angeles.
-Their work has appeared in White Riot: Punk Rock and the Politics of Race and Hot & Heavy: Fierce Fat Girls on Life, Love, and Fashion, as well as Bitch Magazine, EBONY.com, Jezebel, Bitch Planet and other publications.
+Her essays have appeared in White Riot: Punk Rock and the Politics of Race and Hot & Heavy: Fierce Fat Girls on Life, Love, and Fashion, as well as Bitch, EBONY.com, Bitch Planet and other publications.
 His fiction is currently forthcoming in the anthology Nothing Without Us by Renaissance Press.
 You can learn more about their work by visiting their website at tashafierce.com, or by following @tashajfierce on FB/IG/Twitter.

 My name is Tasha Fierce.